PANDA: Adapting Pretrained Features for Anomaly Detection and Segmentation: Implementation Details

-\section{Implementation details}
+\section{Implementation Details}

-\textbf{PANDA}
+\subsection{PANDA}

 \textit{Optimization:} We finetune the two last blocks of an ImageNet pretrained ResNet152 using SGD optimizer with weight decay of $w = 5\cdot10^{-5}$, and momentum of $m = 0.9$.
 We use $G = 10^{-3}$ gradient clipping.
-To have a comparable amount of training in the different dataset, we use define the duration of each of our train using a constant number of minibatches, $32$ samples each.
+To have a comparable amount of training in the different dataset.
+We define the duration of each of our train using a constant number of minibatches, $32$ samples each.

-\textit{EWC:} We use the fisher information matrix as obtained by \citep{kirkpatrick2017overcoming}, as explained in Sec.\ref{Framework}.
+\textit{EWC:} We use the fisher information matrix as obtained by \cite{kirkpatrick2017overcoming}, as explained in Sec.~\ref{Framework} in the main text.
 We weight the EWC loss with $\lambda = 10^{4}$.
 After obtaining EWC regularization, we train our net training on $7.8k$ minibatches.

 \textit{Early stopping/Sample-wise early stopping:} We save a copy of the net every $5$ epochs.
 For early stopping we used the copy trained on $2.3k$ minibatches.
-For sample-wise early stopping we try all copies trained on up to $150k$ image samples.
+For sample-wise early stopping we try all copies trained on up to $150k$ image samples (including repetitions).

 \textit{Anomaly scoring:} Unless specified otherwise, we score the anomalies according to the kNN method with $k=2$ nearest neighbours.

-When comparing different networks as in PANDA-SES method, we normalize each set of features by the typical kNN distance of its normal train features.
+\textit{SES distance normalization:} When comparing different networks as in PANDA-SES method, we normalize each set of features by the typical kNN distance of its normal train features.
 To obtain the typical normal distance we would like to compute the average on the normal samples.
-However, computing the distance between normal training data has that issue that each point is its own nearest neighbour.
+However, computing the distance between normal training data has an issue: each point is its own nearest neighbour.
 Instead, we split the train set features ($90\%$ vs. $10\%$), and compute the kNN between the $10\%$ validation images and the gallery $90\%$ images.

-\textit{PANDA Outlier Exposure}: The method was described in Sec.\ref{Framework}.
-For synthetic outlier images, we used the first 48k images of 80 Million Tiny Images \citep{torralba200880} with CIFAR10 \& CIFAR100 images removed.
-We finetune the last block of an ImageNet pretrained ResNet152 with SGD optimizer using $75$ epochs and the following parameters: learning rate is $0.1$ with gradient clipping, momentum is $0.9$, and no weight decay.
+\textit{PANDA Outlier Exposure}: The method was described in Sec.3 of the main text.
+For synthetic outlier images, we used the first 48k images of 80 Million Tiny Images \cite{torralba200880} with CIFAR10 and CIFAR100 images removed.
+We finetune the last block of an ImageNet pretrained ResNet152 with SGD optimizer using $75$ epochs and the following parameters: \textit{learning rate}: $0.1$ with \textit{gradient clipping}: {1e-3}, \textit{momentum}: $0.9$, and no weight decay.